ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 ### Options tab

 **Note**: This tab can be hidden by a user with Admin permissions in the
 Article: Options.
-It is a set of options you can use to control how this article will show in the Frontend.
+It is a set of options used to control how this article will show in the Frontend.

 ![Options tab](../../../en/images/articles/articles-edit-options-tab.png "Options Tab")